Make pension contributions

 If you’re saving into your employer’s workplace pension, your contributions will be paid to us by your employer.

-Pensions benefit from something called tax relief.
-This means that for every 80 pence you put into a pension; the taxman will turn it into £1.
+Pension contributions benefit from tax relief.
+This means that for every 80 pence you put into a pension; the government will turn it into £1.

 You’ll receive tax relief on all regular contributions you make to your plan up to a maximum of £3,600 a year or 100% of your earnings, whichever is greater.